Elemi Essential Oil

 Used extensively in ancient Egypt, the Middle East and later throughout Europe, Elemi has a long history of use in both medicinal and cosmetic formulas.
 Often used in skin care, soaps, and incense formulas, Elemi is still used extensively.
 Highly regarded as a fixative, the Egyptians used Elemi resin as a part of the embalming process.

-- Elemi essential oil can be used in emotional healing to encourage calm, stillness, contentment, compassion and peace.
+- “used in emotional healing to encourage soothing, calm, stillness, contentment, compassion, and peace.”

 - steam inhalation, diffuser